dalager/graphedexcel/README.md

 Will generate a graph of the dependencies between cells in an Excel spreadsheet.
 Data extracted with `openpyxl` (<https://foss.heptapod.net/openpyxl/openpyxl>), the graph is generated with the `networkx` library (<https://networkx.org/>) and is visualized using `matplotlib`.

-This is a simple tool and maybe even naïve in its approach - it was hacked together in two evenings and would benefit from some refactoring and more features.
-It is meant as a starting point for further development.
 <br clear="right"/>

 ## Definitions